MSU-Libraries/storcli-doc/README.md

 storcli64 /cx/ex/sx add hotsparedrive dgs=2,3
 ```

-Note that after a hot spare drive has been used and then the data copyback has happened on a replced drive, the former hot spare may contain a foreign configuration that may need to be cleared.
+Note that after a hot spare drive has been used and then the data copyback has happened on a replaced drive,
+the former hot spare may contain a foreign configuration that may need to be cleared.
+This particular
+issue only exists on some versions of RAID controller firmware and can be avoided by upgrading firmware.

+Note that replacement drives may not automatically be accepted for copyback or rebuild.
+If the drive in
+question has ever been used (e.g. a drive recieved from warranty replacement), it may show up as foreign
+or `JBOD`.
+The controller will not automatically make use of such as drive.

-If a drive has been configured outside a RAID at some point, it might be listed as `JBOD`.
-If you are certain a new drive is intended to be used for rebuilding or as a hot spare, see the "Other Useful Commands" section for how to clear a `JBOD` status.
+If you are certain a new drive is intended to be used for rebuilding or as a hot spare, see the

-Clear Foreign Configurations
+"Other Useful Commands" section for how to clear the `JBOD` and foreign configurations.

+Other Useful Commands
 ---------------------------

+### Clear Foreign Configurations
 If you re-use a drive for a different purpose, the previous RAID configuration will still exist on the drive
 itself.
 The RAID card will detect this and refuse to use the drive in question, to protect the data on the drive
 in case a mistake happened, or if your intention is to rebuild a RAID after moving disks from a different server.